-Why were you interested in taking the Wound Management for Health Professionals Program at UVic?
+Why were you interested in taking the Wound Management for Health Professionals program at UVic?
 What were you hoping to get from it?

 I have a real passion for wound care.
 When I first got into the idea of nursing, I wanted to be a real go-to person for all things wound.
-When I took the Wound Program through UVic, I was hoping to make myself more employable and most importantly, I wanted skills to help give my community good quality care.
+When I took the Wound program through UVic, I was hoping to make myself more employable and most importantly, I wanted skills to help give my community good quality care.

-Why did you decide to register in the Wound Management Program vs. others offered elsewhere?
+Why did you decide to register in the Wound Management program vs. others offered elsewhere?

-I liked the idea that the Wound Program was doing learning online with a reasonable amount of work.
+I liked the idea that the Wound program was doing learning online with a reasonable amount of work.
 The course outline was very descriptive and I really liked the sound of what was offered.

 What did you enjoy or appreciate most about these courses?

-I enjoyed the practical day where we all met, more than I thought I would.
-I was able to talk one on one with some amazing health professionals and get some great motivation and insight.
+I enjoyed the practical day where we all met more than I thought I would.
+I was able to talk one on one with some amazing health professionals and got some great motivation and insight.
 It was great to hear people from other backgrounds in this course.
 I really appreciate that the course was very informative without a ridiculous amount of course work.
 I wondered if I would be missing out due to the course’s layout but I found everything so well detailed and helpful I knew I was getting great information.

-Can you describe a time that you have used what you learned in the Wound Program?
+Can you describe a time that you have used what you learned in the Wound program?
 How did this training help you?

-I use what I learned in the program nearly every day at work!
+I use what I learned in the program nearly every day at work.
 I see a lot of vascular wounds and infections.
 This has helped me educate other professionals that I may come into contact with.
 Also, I have been able to actually prevent a few amputations from happening!
-Without this training, some folks may have lost some fingers or their leg!
+Without this training, some folks may have lost some fingers or their leg.